dpwit/snowpack/README.md

 ### Step 4

-- Create an index.html file in the project, with the following content...
+- Create an index.html file in the root of the project, with the following content...

 ```
 <!DOCTYPE html>